gerosprime/WalletExamApp/README.md

 - Android Build Tools Version: 30.0.2
 - Kotlin Version: 1.4.30

 You may use the command line gradle to build or run unit tests.
+Make sure the Android SDK directory is correct.
+Check local.properties to modify it.

 ## API